 Customer service interactions are best conducted with a polite tone.
 But, as much as (most) customers try to remain civil, manners can slip in the heat of emotion.
-And, as a result, messages occasionally contain profanity.
+As a result, messages occasionally contain profanity.

 Whatever the reason, your chat window is no place for that kind of language.
 Enter WhosOn’s live chat profanity filter.

 A live chat profanity filter helps customer service teams keep chats clean and professional.
 It serves to protect your conversations from inappropriate language and abusive curse words.

 Maybe it’s a chat with a riled-up customer whose language has gone awry.
 Or perhaps an internal chat between colleague that gets a bit too colloquial.

 Whether it’s external or internal, WhosOn’s profanity filter spots and masks those language slips.

 As a result, agents don’t have to read profanity, and your records stay clean and professional.